 It can, however, make your hair much stronger thus eliminating dry hair and hair breakage.

-If you use ayurvedic herbs on your hair as well, combining with coconut oil is a good hair.
+If you use ayurvedic herbs on your hair as well, combining them with coconut oil is a good hair treatment.

 You can have a look at the hair loss archives for more inspiration.